S. Dale High

 S. Dale High is Chair Emeritus of Lancaster, Pennsylvania-based High Industries Inc. and High Real Estate Group LLC.
 He is a past board member of the U.S. Chamber of Commerce.

 High is a graduate of Elizabethtown College.
+In 1995, S. Dale High founded the S. Dale High Center for Family Business at the college.

-The S. Dale High Center for Family Business
+Philanthropy

-In 1995, S. Dale High founded the S. Dale High Center for Family Business at Elizabethtown College.
+In 1980, High created the High Foundation, a charitable organization for addressing poverty and community conservancy in central Pennsylvania and elsewhere.
+Beneficiaries of the foundation include Thaddeus Stevens College of Technology, the Water Street Mission, the Lancaster Conservancy, the Fulton Theatre, and the Lancaster County Community Foundation.
+In 2022, High and his family transferred their stock in High Industries to the High Foundation, making the charitable organization the majority owner of the $570 million business.